jithingithub99/Alerts/README.md

-### Alert ###
+### Alerts ###

 #### KubePersistentVolumeUsageCritical #####
 #### KubePersistentVolumeFullInFourDays #####

-This alert is due to  low disk space issue in the pvc.We will have to increase the PVC size
+These alerts are due to  low disk space issue in the pvc.We will have to increase the PVC size

 First get the pvc details.